Sidebilder

 its line."

-unsupported, but we must accept it, as, Company to restrain the order of the it is the judgment of the court we are Commission involved in the present litreviewing, and it is to be estimated by the reasons given for it.
+unsupported, but we must accept it, as it is the judgment of the court we are reviewing, and it is to be estimated by the reasons given for it.

 We therefore repeat: We regard the answer as a reply to the complaint, and as alleging the invalidity of the order of the commission because it required a service that the rates did not compensate; and necessarily this involves a consideration of all of the elements which are involved in that service, and determine its effect.
 It is to be remembered that we are dealing with a pleading.
 What the evidence may show we can neither know nor anticipate.